Sections in This Article

 For Domestic Cases, Vault Safety generates a localized and English narrative document upon Case promotion.
 See Prepare a Domestic Case for more information on narrative documents on Domestic Cases.

 By default, the narrative is a blank document that you can use to write the case narrative using Vault’s advanced document management capabilities.
-However, an administrator can customize the narrative template used to generate the narrative document to align with organizational requirements.
+However, your Admin can customize the narrative template used to generate the narrative document to align with organizational requirements.
 Configure Narrative Templates provides information.

 If the Case is based on an imported E2B file, any narrative text and any translations from the E2B file are automatically imported.